norhus/ice-hockey-manager/README.md

 3. Navigate to `http://localhost:8089` in your web browser to access the Locust web interface.

-4. Enter the number of users and the hatch rate, then click the "Start swarming" button.
+4. Enter the number of users and the hatch rate, then click the `Start swarming` button.
    Then you must to put your token into console and press enter.